The thing about unprecedented events is that they don’t come with a playbook.

 This is 100% true on an individual level, but the company had a larger role to play in providing some stability and familiarity.
 So we increased the internal comms from our founders, Gav and Mark, to keep everyone up-to-date on how the company was responding to COVID, but also on general company news and recent successes.

 Avoiding burnout is possible as long as you remain sensitive to the needs of employees – whether as carers, parents, students, or partners.
-Click To Tweet
+Share on XThis was good for business continuity, but it also ensured cultural continuity too – the very DNA of who we are as a company.

 Even though the situation we found ourselves in was new, we made the effort to keep certain office traditions going.
 Like birthdays, where instead of cake in the office, we delivered cake to people’s homes!
 Or celebrations like surprise baby showers for proud mums-to-be (best of luck Rachel and Aoife!).
 We also put aside time in everyone’s calendar for optional daily social calls to give people a chance to catch up.